joseluistorres/noob-life/source/posts/2013-09-20-I-Have-No-Idea-What-I-Am-Doing.html.markdown

 file that wasn't even the file I was requiring in the test suite I was working from - seriously.

-I never use the damn Pomodoro, even though I know I should, and my psyche suffers for it.
+I never use the damn Pomodoro, even though I know I should, and my psyche suffers for it after I have spent a ridiculous number of hours straight looking at my monitor with no break.

 For fuck's sake.
 I have no idea what I am doing.